Rodrigo Rato found guilty of misuse of corporate credit cards issued by banks whose near collapse sparked EU bailout.

 Tom Devlin interviews Sam Thampapillai, associate in the financial services disputes and investigations group at Eversheds Sutherland.
 Sam has focused his recent work on developing technologies and financial crime.
-In this video he focuses on Blockchain, offering an ...

 In late November, Jay Clayton was called by a longtime client seeking advice for how the Trump administration should tackle scaling back rules on Wall Street.
-Mr. Clayton, a partner at Sullivan & Cromwell LLP who ...

 European Supervisory Authorities warn on money laundering and terrorist financing risks affecting the EU financial sector

-The three European Supervisory Authorities (EBA, EIOPA and ESMA – ESAs) published today a joint Opinion addressed to the European Commission on the risks of money laundering (ML) and terrorist financing (TF) affecting the European ...
+The three European Supervisory Authorities (EBA, EIOPA and ESMA – ESAs) published today a joint Opinion addressed to the European Commission on the risks of money laundering (ML) and terrorist financing (TF) affecting the European Union’s financial sector.